 Travelling the meandering roads through the snowy mountains of the Peak District from Manchester to Sheffield was not the only journey myself and Mark Wood took on December 17th 2011.

-We also took a journey back in time to the 80’s if the herb grinder’s Christmas decorations were anything to go by.
+We also took a journey back in time to the 80’s if the fuel cards’s Christmas decorations were anything to go by.
 As we wandered backstage we came across a tiny room filled with kettle chips, a bucket of icy beers, oh and two members of Sheffield band, The Crookes.
 They kindly withstood the chilly conditions to have a pre-gig chat with us.

 Becky Excell: How are you guys today?

 BE: Not bad, a little cold.
 (We came across a lot of snow on our Sheffield journey!)

 BE: This is your home coming gig after your European tour, how does it feel to be back?

 DH: Well we played this venue back in March.
 But this time lots of our friends are coming, it should be a fun gig.